MohammadDAlil0/Magic-Transporters/readme.md

 # Magic Transporters

-Magic Transporters is a Node.js application built with Express.js, MongoDB, and JWT authentication.
+Magic Transporters is a Node.js application built with Express.js, MongoDB.
 It provides endpoints for managing Magic Transporters system.

 ## Setup Instructions